 His first column, Climate of Complete Certainty: How about a reasonable conversation on what to do about our warming planet? asks readers to consider operating with intellectual humility, especially when they are quite sure they are right.
 “I’m grateful that I’m married to a woman who doesn’t always share my point of view,” he told me.
 “It reminds me that very intelligent people looking at the same set of facts can come to honorably different conclusions, and there’s more gain in trying to listen & learn from each other than there is in just sulking in our respective corners.”

-Over the course of his career, and 550 columns, Stephens wrote a small number of columns from which people have recently cherry-picked phrases, and posted what he calls “hilariously incorrect” assessments of his views.
-(Remember, his first article asks for a conversation about what to do about a warming planet.)
-The tweetstorm includes posts such as this:
+Over the course of his career, and 550 columns, Stephens wrote columns from which people have recently cherry-picked phrases in order to post what he calls “hilariously incorrect” assessments of his views.
+For example, he is regularly referred to as a "climate change denier," and his first article asks for a conversation about what to do about a warming planet.

 “Opinion journalism is still journalism, not agitprop,” Stephens insists.
 “The elision of that distinction and the rise of malevolent propaganda outfits such as Breitbart News is one of the most baleful trends of modern life.”
 With a hint of sadness, Stephens recalls a French maxim, “les extremes se touchent” (the extremes touch).
 “People who consider themselves tolerant and open-minded on the political left,” he told me, “are, in their digital behavior, every bit as intolerant as the most caricatured version of a Trump supporter.”
 He finds this frightening, and potentially dangerous.